-My parents lived to be 89 and 90.
-They didn’t pay a whole lot of attention to what they ate but enjoyed long lives anyway.
-My mom was brought up on a farm and has a Russian heritage.
+My mom was brought up on a farm and has Russian heritage.
 Even though she said she hated to cook, she managed to save a few traditional Russian recipes from her childhood.
-The recipe featured below is a delightful Russian Style cabbage borscht.
-It’s a soup that contains shredded cabbage leaves, tomatoes, and onions and has always been one of my favorites.
+The recipe for Russian Style cabbage borscht was always a favorite in our family and is made with shredded cabbage leaves, tomatoes, onions, and raisins.

 - 2 lbs brisket